By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Japan’s drug laws are very strict, although not as strict as fellow Asian nations such as Indonesia, Singapore, Malaysia and China, where drug offenders can be executed.
 Japan is not one of the 35 countries that have the death penalty for drug offenses – instead, the maximum punishment is life imprisonment.

 What Japan does have, however, is minimal tolerance for low-level drug possession.
-For example, while a lot of Western countries have now legalized or decriminalized marijuana, possession of even a small amount of cannabis in Japan can result in a jail term of up to five years.
-Using or possessing methamphetamine or heroin carries a potential 10-year prison sentence, while for MDMA, cocaine or magic mushrooms the punishment is seven years imprisonment.
+For example, while a lot of Western countries have now legalized or decriminalized marijuana, it is illegal in Japan.
+Until recently, possession or sale was criminalized, but cannabis use was not.
+However, in December 2024 a new law went into effect designating the substance as a narcotic, and raising the maximum jail term for sale, recreational use, or possession to seven years.
+Using or possessing methamphetamine or heroin carries a potential 10-year prison sentence, while for MDMA, cocaine, or magic mushrooms the punishment is seven years imprisonment.

 Japan also has a penalty of up to one-year imprisonment and/or a USD $4,000 fine for possession of solvents such as paint thinner.
-That’s because, rather surprisingly, inhaling solvent fumes is the second most common form of illicit drug use in Japan, after methamphetamines, and more popular than marijuana.
+That’s because, rather surprisingly, inhaling solvent fumes is the third most common form of illicit drug use in Japan, after methamphetamine and marijuana.

-Unlike most Western countries, Japan’s drug laws do not make a distinction between drug possession for personal use or for intent to supply, except in the case of marijuana.
+Unlike most Western countries, Japan’s drug laws do not make a distinction between drug possession for personal use or for intent to supply.
 The most severe drug penalty – life imprisonment - is reserved for the production, exportation or importation of amphetamines or heroin with intent to supply.

 Japan’s tough laws have limited, but far from eradicated, recreational drug use in Japan.
 Of the country’s 125 million people, close to 3% have used illegal drugs in their lives, according to a 2020 study by Keio University and the Japan Advocacy Network for Drug Policy.

 In Australia, as with many Western countries, cannabis is easily the most commonly consumed “restricted” drug.
-It was used by three times more Australians than the second-most popular restricted drug (cocaine), according to that study.
+It was used by almost three times more Australians than the second-most popular restricted drug (cocaine), according to that study.
 Whereas in Japan, methamphetamine is comfortably the number one illicit substance.
-That aforementioned Japanese research found more than 70% of drug arrests in Japan involved methamphetamine.
+The aforementioned Japanese research found more than 70% of drug arrests in Japan involved methamphetamine – but cannabis use is on the rise.

 While cannabis is king in most Western countries, methamphetamine is the most widely used drug in Japan, partly due to a hangover from World War II, according to the above 2020 study.
 Seeking to make its soldiers alert and fearless, Japan gave its military big supplies of methamphetamine during WWII.